shellscape/shellscape.github.io/_posts/20176-01-08-floaties-for-gulp-users.md

 The great thing about Gulp is that there's a slew of alternatives for any one thing you might want to get done.
-With that, you might enjoy [gulp-help](https://www.npmjs.com/package/gulp-help) moreso than my plugin.
+With that, you might enjoy [gulp-help](https://www.npmjs.com/package/gulp-help) more so than my extension.
 It hooks the `gulp.task` method to allow for additional parameters that describe a task.